 Certain specialist trades like communication and welding have their own specifically designed symbols that cater to their special needs.
 We’ll explain that with the example of the welding industry.

-So, to summarize, remember that these blueprints aren’t set in stone, and there is always some scope of adjustment if things don’t seem to be working out.
-The position of symbols on elevations or floor plans can be approximate if they aren’t dimensioned.
+So, to summarize, remember that these blueprints aren’t set in stone, and there is always some scope for adjustment if things don’t seem to be working out.
+The position of symbols on elevations or floor plans can be approximated if they aren’t dimensioned.